This extension integrates the latest release of pretty-php with VS Code.

 generally abides by its own rules ("previous formatting is ignored,

-and nothing in the original file other than whitespace is changed"), but
+and nothing other than whitespace is changed"), but exceptions are occasionally

 Line breaks adjacent to most operators, delimiters and brackets are copied from

-To suppress this behaviour temporarily, use the "Format PHP without Preserving
+behaviour, or to suppress it temporarily, use the "Format PHP without

 Strings and numbers are normalised